MerosCrypto/Meros/docs/Protocol/Consensus.md

 Verifications can actually be of any hash; if the node locates the relevant Entry, at the time it receives the Verification or within the next six blocks, the Verification should be used to verify an Entry.
 That said, Verifications with unknown hashes are addable, as long as the unknown hash doesn't get enough Merit to make it a valid Entry.
 This is to enable pruning of unverified competing Entries.

-`Verification` has a message length of 100 bytes; the 48 byte holder, the 4 byte nonce, and the 48 byte hash.
+`Verification` has a message length of 100 bytes; the 48-byte holder, the 4-byte nonce, and the 48-byte hash.
 The signature is produced with a prefix of "verification".

 ### SendDifficulty